Kogi people

-The Kogi (/ˈkoʊɡi/ KOH-gee), or Cogui, or Kágaba, meaning "jaguar" in the Kogi language, are an indigenous group that resides in the Sierra Nevada de Santa Marta mountains in northern Colombia.
+The Kogi (/ˈkoʊɡi/ KOH-gee), or Cogui, or Kágaba, meaning "jaguar" in the Kogi language, are an Indigenous group that resides in the Sierra Nevada de Santa Marta mountains in northern Colombia.
 Their culture has continued since the Pre-Columbian era.

 Language

 The Kogi language belongs to the Chibchan family.

 History

 The Kogi people are descendants of the Tairona culture, which flourished before the times of the Spanish conquest.
 The Tairona were an advanced civilization which built many stone structures and pathways in the jungles.
 They made many gold objects which they would hang from trees and around their necks.
-They lived not much differently from modern day Kogi.
+They lived similarly to modern-day Kogi.
 Before the Spanish conquistadors arrived, the Tairona were forced to move into the highlands when the Caribs invaded around 1000 CE.
-The decision to flee to the mountains proved beneficial and strategic by the time the Spanish entered modern-day Colombia in the 15th century.
+Their new area proved strategic when the Spanish entered in the 15th century.

 Later, missionaries came and also began to influence their way of life, building chapels and churches amidst their villages to train and convert the locals.
 In the years since, the Kogi have remained in their home in the mountains, which allows them to escape the worst effects of colonisation and aids them in preserving their traditional way of life.